Tom Pauken: Political campaigns

 In 1978, Pauken challenged the freshman Democratic Representative Jim Mattox of Dallas for Texas's 5th congressional district seat in the United States House of Representatives, a position held by earlier Republicans Bruce Reynolds Alger and Alan Steelman.
 Mattox was assisted in his campaign by visits from President Jimmy Carter and First Lady Rosalyn Smith Carter.
 Pauken offered a conservative alternative in sharp contrast to Mattox.
 The Democrat prevailed, with 35,524 votes (50 percent) to Pauken's 34,672 (49 percent).
 In their rematch in 1980, Pauken lost by 3,044 votes: 70,892 (51 percent) to 67,848 (49 percent).
 While Ronald Reagan was a winner in the Fifth District, he had no presidential coattails sufficient to lift Pauken to victory.

 After the congressional losses, Pauken joined the transition team of President-elect Reagan.
 After his tenure at ACTION and his return to Texas, Reagan called upon Pauken again on April 22, 1987, to become a director of the Inter-American Foundation.

 Pauken ran again for the U.S. House in a special election after Steve Bartlett resigned to run for mayor of Dallas.
 Sam Johnson defeated Pauken, with 24,004 votes (52.6 percent) to 21,647 (47.4 percent).

+In 1998 Pauken lost his bid in the Republican primary for the Attorney General of Texas.

 In 2010, Pauken endorsed Perry for renomination in his successful race against Senator Hutchison and for reelection in the fall campaign against the Democrat Bill White, a former mayor of Houston, Texas.
 However, Pauken remained neutral in Perry's unsuccessful bid for the 2012 Republican presidential nomination.